msayson/cdk-demo/README.md

 For more information on working with the CDK, see the [CDK developer guide](https://docs.aws.amazon.com/cdk/latest/guide/home.html).

+## Constructs

+### constructs/s3.ts
+**SecureBucket**: extends `s3.Bucket` with the following security baseline:
+* Block public access by default
+* Require bucket encryption to be enabled
+* Require encryption of uploaded objects
+* Require API requests to be over encrypted connections (eg. HTTPS)

 ## Developer set-up

 * Install [Node JS](https://nodejs.org).